Shopify/autoload_reloader/README.md

 so let's dispell some myths and explain how this gem works.

-When the paths are changed through Array like methods on `AutoloadReloadable::Paths`, this gem walks the file system as the rails guide suggested
+When the paths are changed through Array like methods on `AutoloadReloader::Paths`, this gem walks the file system as the rails guide suggested

 > One possible implementation based on `Module#autoload` would be to walk the